ifyGecko/samael/README.md

 	The author is not responsible for any illegal use of this software or damage it could bring.
 It is only provided as a proof of concept.
 Use at your own risk...

+Purpose:

+	Getting root in a boot2root challenge is a lot of fun but shouldn't there be more to learn and do next?

+	This projects aims to be a utility for managing and maintaining control of a compromised host root account in a simple yet educational manner.

 Features:

 	* prepending ELF virus